 Amplify Energy pulls full-year outlook after California oil spill

-Nov 15 (Reuters) - Amplify Energy Corp AMPY.N said on Monday it was withdrawing its full-year forecast as it suspended its Beta Field operations after an oil spill in southern California.
+Nov 15 (Reuters) - Amplify Energy Corp AMPY.N on Monday withdrew its full-year forecast after a large oil spill in southern California last month forced the oil and gas company to shut its operations in the region.

-The 3,000-barrel spill (126,000 gallons), which happened in October, may have happened after a ship anchor struck a pipeline connected to an offshore oil rig owned and operated by Beta Offshore, Amplify's California unit.
+The 3,000-barrel (126,000 gallons) oil spill, which left fish dead and birds mired in petroleum and contaminated wetlands, was from a pipeline connected to an offshore facility owned by Amplify's unit.

+The company had in August raised the lower end of its full-year production forecast by 1,000 barrels of oil equivalent per day to 24,000-25,000 boepd.

+It had also raised its adjusted core earnings and free cash flow estimates for the year.

 (Reporting by Ruhi Soni in Bengaluru; Editing by Ramakrishnan M.)